samliddicott/meet4k/README.md

 The first release is in rust, because I wanted something to make me learn rust, but I'll plan to code it as a C library with wxWidget UI app.

+Features:

+* Open camera using v4l2 UVC interface while camera is in use
+* Open camera using libusb (seizes control of the camera)

+The direct USB interface is not fully tested.

 ## Warning

 I've been at this for about a week, it's a bit of a mess, as I'm learning rust at the same time, but it works as a command line tool that you can bind to hotkeys.